Cavorter/cavort/content/posts/2002-06-05-daras-new-column-has-a-bit-of-a-zinger-about-the.md

 - Restaurants

 ---
-<a href="http://www.citypages.com/databank/23/1122/article10447.asp">Dara's new column</a> has a bit of a zinger about the possible new Hooter's in Block E:
+[Dara's new column](http://www.citypages.com/databank/23/1122/article10447.asp) has a bit of a zinger about the possible new Hooter's in Block E:

 > "Yes, there may be hope for downtown.
 True, non-inebriated mainstays like Chez Bananas and the New French might have left, and Hooters might be fast on its way in the coming Block E development - oh no!
 I feel a rant coming on - can't resist.